gauripadhye/Campus-Event-Organizer-Portal/README.md

 # Campus-Event-Organizer-Portal
+Developed an ML-based automated Campus Event Organizing portal, ‘Campus Event Organizer’, designed to streamline the management and promotion of college events.
+The system leverages Optical Character Recognition (OCR), Text Classification, and Machine Learning models to automate event categorization and content handling.
+It significantly enhances the efficiency of event planning, submission, and promotional workflows across the campus, providing a centralized and intelligent platform for students and organizers.

-Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with Create React App.